Fairly Allocating Many Goods with Few Queries: Any Number of Agents

+Our main positive result for this section is the observation that the envy cycle elimination algorithm can be implemented using a relatively modest number of (value) queries.

+\begin{theorem} For any number of agents with arbitrary monotonic utilities, the envy cycle elimination algorithm can be implemented to compute an EF1 allocation using: \begin{enumerate} \item $O(nm)$ queries in the worst case.

+\item $O(n^3k\log m)$ queries in the worst case, if the utility function of each agent takes at most $k$ (possibly unknown) values across all subsets of goods. \end{enumerate} \end{theorem}

-\begin{enumerate} \item Note that in the envy cycle elimination algorithm~\citep{LMMS04}, it suffices to query the value of each agent for the $n$ bundles in each partial allocation in order to construct the envy graph.
+\begin{proof} We prove the two parts in turn. \begin{enumerate} \item Note that in the envy cycle elimination algorithm~\citep{LMMS04}, it suffices to query the value of each agent for the $n$ bundles in each partial allocation in order to construct the envy graph.
 Since there are $m$ partial allocations, this takes $O(nm)$ queries.
 The cycle elimination step does not require additional queries because the bundles remain the same and the algorithm already knows the value of every agent for every bundle.

 \item Fix an ordering of the goods to be allocated, and assume that we allocate them from left to right.
 Let $a_i$ be an agent with no incoming edge in the envy graph corresponding to the current (partial) allocation.
 Let $g$ be the leftmost unallocated good such that if we allocate all goods up to and including $g$ to $a_i$, then the value of some agent for $a_i$'s bundle increases.
 We then allocate all of these goods to $a_i$ at once.
 This is a correct implementation of the algorithm because before $g$ is allocated, the value of any agent for any bundle in the partial allocation (and thus also the envy graph) remains unchanged.